jennifury/cmpe172-team14-SJFFA/README.md

-# Getting Started with Create React App
+# San Jose Fictional Fossil Archive (SJFFA)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project for the SJSU course: Enterprise Software (CMPE 172 Fall 2020)
 ## Available Scripts

 In the project directory, you can run: